Compare and Research Doctors and Hospitals

 Blue Distinction® Specialty Care

-If you have specialty care needs, such as bariatric, cardiac, cancer, transplant, spine, or knee or hip replacement surgery, look for Blue Distinction Centers® in the provider directory.
+Search for Blue Distinction Centers® using CareFirst’s Find A Doctor. directory when you have specialty care needs, such as bariatric, cardiac, transplant, spine, or knee or hip replacement surgery, in the CareFirst Service Area (Maryland, the District of Columbia and Northern Virginia).
 These facilities have demonstrated expertise in delivering clinically proven specialty health care.

-To find a hospital outside of the CareFirst service area (Maryland, the District of Columbia and Northern Virginia), visit the National Doctor and Hospital Finder.
+To find a Blue Distinction Center® outside of the CareFirst service area, visit the BlueCross BlueShield National Doctor and Hospital Finder.

 HealthGrades provides a variety of information on physicians and hospitals based on data from the Centers for Medicare and Medicaid Services.
 Hospital ratings include mortality by diagnosis and Leapfrog status.
 (Note: There is a charge for some reports).